 - Will and Testaments

 - Bring only necessary cards when going out.
-Limit the number of identification and bank cards in your wallet.
+Also, limit the number of identification and bank cards in your wallet.
 Do not bring social security cards if not needed.

 - When paying, maintain a close eye on your credit card.
-This will prevent credit card skimming.
+Also, this will prevent credit card skimming.